November 4, 2020

 Developed in 1944, the M1C was the first production-level sniper variant of the M1 Garand semi-automatic rifle.
 While highly effective as a sniper weapon, the manufacturing process proved too laborious and it was eventually phased out of production in favor of the M1D.
 Even though less than 8,000 were completed during WWII, these M1C rifles saw active use throughout the Korean and Vietnam Wars and less than 13,000 were produced in total.

 This Springfield M1C Garand sniper rifle dates back to 1945 and is fitted with a “HRA 10-52” barrel.
 M1C rifles have a reputation of being notoriously hard to find as very few were released by the government.
 Estimated at $4,500 to 6,500, the M1C available during the December Premier Auction comes complete with photocopied CMP paperwork proving its authenticity as an M1C sniper rifle.
-Make this item yours and place your bids now!

 The M1D rifle was produced shortly after the end of World War II.
 Expanding on the success the M1C saw during the Korean War of the 1950s, the M1D sniper rifle was developed by converting pre-existing standard M1 Garands, saving money and resources in the manufacturing process.